mslee-9/macronutrients-calculator/README.md

 - As a user, I want to be able to save my daily records
 - As a user, I want to be able to load and view printed weekly records from a file

+##Phase 4: Task 2
+For task 2 of phase 4, I chose to test and design classes that are robust.
+- DailyMacros class has three methods addCarbsConsumed, addProteinConsumed, and addFatConsumed that throw InvalidAmountException if the entered amount is less than zero.
+- WeeklySummary class has getDailyMacro method that throws InvalidWeekIndex Exception if the index inputted is not between 0 and 6 inclusive.